 DO: Engage in Public Interest/Social Justice Work

 The Access to Justice Institute prepares students for a lifetime in law in furtherance of social justice.
-We believe that the best way to develop real lawyering skills, understand community needs, connect classroom learning to real-world problems, and meet practicing attorneys is to get hands-on experience.
-Through ATJI you can find ways to get involved not only within the walls of Sullivan Hall but also out in the larger equal justice community of Washington and the nation.
+We believe that the best way to develop lawyering skills, understand community needs, connect classroom learning to real-world problems, and meet practicing attorneys is to get hands-on experience in social justice work.
+Through ATJI, you can find ways to get involved not only within the walls of Sullivan Hall but also in the larger equal justice community.

 Volunteer and Pro Bono Opportunities